 The time is at hand to deck the halls for the Holiday Season.
 Christmas is fast approaching.
 Do you have the mistletoe, holly, and yule tree ready yet?

-Few of us have direct access to a local source of fresh sprigs of mistletoe to hang over doorways since mistletoe is fairly rare in Galveston County.
+Few of us have direct access to a local source of fresh sprigs of mistletoe to hang over doorways as mistletoe is fairly rare in Galveston County.
 (This is actually very good - for our trees anyway - because American species of mistletoe are parasitic plants as opposed to the European mistletoe celebrated in Christmas traditions.)
-Some of us can make fresh boughs of holly to deck the halls since hollies are common in our area and hollies have set a good berry crop this year.
-However, for many folks both the young and not-so -young - a fresh Christmas tree complete with lights and other decorations provides a delightful focal point to assemble and open those holiday gifts.
+Some of us can make fresh boughs of holly to deck the halls since hollies have set a good berry crop this year.

+However, for many folks - both the young and not

+-so-young - a fresh Christmas tree complete with lights and other decorations provides a delightful focal point to assemble and open those holiday gifts.
 Fortunately, the Christmas tree is accessible through a wide variety of outlets.
 Christmas trees are now a renewable resource.
-After a tree is harvested on a tree growing farm, it is replaced with a transplant seedling and the cycle is repeated.
-Christmas tree production is an emerging industry in Texas.
+After a tree is harvested on a tree growing farm, it is re-